djerius/MooX-PDL-Role-Proxy/README.md

 Indicate that the next _inplace aware_ operation should be done inplace.

-An optional argument indicating how the piddles should be updated may be passed (see ["set\_inplace"](#set_inplace) for more information).
+An optional argument indicating how the ndarrays should be updated may be passed (see ["set\_inplace"](#set_inplace) for more information).
 This API differs from from the [inplace](https://metacpan.org/pod/PDL::Core#inplace) method.